mcanchela/FlutterStaticLogIn/README.md

-# Flutter Static Log in

-Flutter practice coding only.
+This is just a Flutter practice coding only.

 ## Getting Started